magicalpanda/MagicalRecord/README.md

 New in Core Data is support for related contexts.
 This is a super neat, and super fast feature.
 However, writing a wrapper that supports both is, frankly, more work that it's worth.
 However, the 1.8.3 version will be the last version that has dual support, and going forward, MagicalRecord will only work with the version of Core Data that has supports nested managed object contexts.

+MagicalRecord provides a background saving queue so that saving all data is performed off the main thread, in the background.
+This means that it may be necessary to use *MR_saveNestedContexts* rather than the typical *MR_save* method in order to persist your changes all the way to your persistent store;

+## Logging
+MagicalRecord has logging built in to every fetch request and other Core Data operation.
+When errors occur when fetching or saving data, these errors are captured by MagicalRecord.
+By default, these logs use NSLog to present logging information.
+However, if you have CocoaLumberjack installed in your project, MagicalRecord will use CocoaLumberjack and it's configuration to send logs to their proper output.

+All logging in MagicalRecord can be disabled by placing this define preprocessor statement prior to the main import of CoreData+MagicalRecord.h

+    #define MR_ENABLE_ACTIVE_RECORD_LOGGING 0

 # Usage

 ## Setting up the Core Data Stack